 And so my dearest friends, you all shouldn’t worry.
 I didn’t write any comma, period, ellipsis, question mark or even an exclamation point in my life story book.
 I also didn’t even close it.
 However, I did put an end to my search and longing.

-Anyhow, if having a second chance in love was included in the Father’s plan, then I would accept it.
+Anyhow, if having a second chance in love was included in the Father’s plan, then I’d accept it.

-But if not, then I would be amenable with fate’s decision.
-I would be totally fine.
-I could live with that.
+But if not, then I’d be amenable with fate’s decision.
+I’d be totally fine.
+I’d live with that.
 Because I know, I was enough.